 For example, wide feet will require a wider toe box than narrow feet, and some people may need a shoe that has enough space to insert customized orthotics.
 Whether you plan on walking many miles during vacation or are looking for a shoe to commute to and from work, the right cushioning should not leave your feet exhausted.

-Our picks for the best walking shoes for men are top-rated online and recommended by podiatrists for day to day wear.
+Our picks for the best walking shoes for men are top-rated by customers for day-to-day wear.
 We'll update this list periodically as we review new products.

 The Skechers Vigor Serpentine 2.0, which are part of the Skechers Men's Wide Fit collection, have all the characteristics you'd look for in a high-quality walking shoe -- stable heel counter, rigid outsole, plenty of cushioning -- and also feature a 2E/3E-sized toe box.

-Reviewers on Skechers and Amazon love this walking sneaker for its durability and stability, as well as the memory foam insole and cushioned tongue that are great for long days on your feet.
+Reviewers love this walking sneaker for its durability and stability, as well as the memory foam insole and cushioned tongue that are great for long days on your feet.

-I used Dr. Petkov's professional opinion to guide my research for this article.
-After putting together a list of more than 30 types of walking shoes, I narrowed it down based on online reviews, looking for highly rated shoes.
-I ultimately chose walking shoes that were top-rated for comfort, stability and durability.
+We initially used the professional opinion of Premier Podiatry's Petkov to guide our research for this article.
+After putting together a list of more than 30 types of walking shoes, we narrowed it down based on online reviews, looking for highly rated shoes.
+We ultimately chose these walking shoes based on reviews and customer satisfaction.
+To ensure that these were the best picks, we made sure the shoes were top-rated for comfort, versatility, stability and durability.

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.